linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Greece Faces Bond-Swap Holdouts.md

 "We want to achieve a maximum participation from the remaining [euro]6.4 billion still outstanding," the official said.

-His comments come after investors holding 16 foreign-laws bonds last week agreed to key changes allowing amendments in bond contracts to force the remaining investors into the plan.
+His comments come after investors holding 16 foreign-law bonds last week agreed to key changes allowing amendments in bond contracts to force the remaining investors into the plan.

 The foreign-law bond swap is part of Greece's debt restructuring deal that saw more than [euro]100 billion knocked off its debt burden, and which aims to reduce the country's debt burden from more than  $165\%$  of gross domestic product to a more sustainable  $120.5\%$  by 2020.